Basic First Aid Tips All Parents Should Know

 Burns are categorized into 1st, 2nd and 3rd degree burns.

 First degree burns leave the skin red.
 The area can be warm and painful, but no blistering is present.

 This type of burn should be treated in the following manner:

 a) Cool the burn by allowing a gentle stream of cool (not cold) water run over the burn area for several minutes.

 b) Follow this up by covering with a sterile bandage.
 NO butter, ointments or anything else should be applied without a doctor’s advice.

-Third degree burns are burns that invade all layers of the skin and cause permanent tissue damage.
-This mean that fat, muscle and even bone tissue may possibly be affected.
+Third-degree burns are burns that invade all layers of the skin and cause permanent tissue damage.
+This means that fat, muscle and even bone tissue may possibly be affected.